awsdocs/aws-codecommit-user-guide/doc_source/how-to-notify-edit.md

 1. Edit the JSON file in a plain\-text editor and make changes to the trigger block of the trigger you want to edit\.
 Replace the `configurationId` pair with a `repositoryName` pair\.
 Save the file\.

    For example, if you want to edit a trigger named *MyFirstTrigger* in the repository named *MyDemoRepo* so that it applies to all branches, you would replace `configurationId` with `repositoryName`, and remove the specified `master` and `preprod` branches in *red italic text*\.
-By default, if no branches are specified, the trigger will apply to all branches in the repository:
+By default, if no branches are specified, the trigger applies to all branches in the repository:

    ```
    {